acganesh/acgan.sh/posts/2019-09-26-ai-incentives.md

 # Acknowledgments

-It's very difficult to list everyone here, but I am very grateful for my friends and colleagues at Stanford, The Gradient, The Thiel Foundation, and Neo, for helpful conversations and feedback on these ideas.
-I would especially like to thank Michael Swerdlow, Amit Ghorawat, Jeff Hammerbacher, Zhanpei Fang, and Vinjai Vale for their detailed feedback.
+It's difficult to list everyone here, but I am grateful for my friends and colleagues at Stanford, The Gradient, and The Thiel Fellowship for helpful conversations around these ideas.
+I would especially like to thank Michael Swerdlow, Amit Ghorawat, Jeff Hammerbacher, Zhanpei Fang, Ali Partovi, and Vinjai Vale for their detailed feedback.

 --